Aghdam Bread Museum: History

 The initiative to create the Museum of Bread in Aghdam belongs to the first secretary of the regional committee of the Communist Party of the Azerbaijan SSR, Sadig Murtuzayev, who in 1982 read an article about the Museum of Bread in the German city of Ulm in the "Izvestiya" newspaper.
 It was decided to create a Museum in the building of an old mill.
 The restoration work was carried out by local specialists.
-The main facade of the building was decorated with elegant stone shebeke and two huge mosaic panels almost two floors high.
+The main facade of the building was decorated with stone shebeke and two huge mosaic panels almost two floors high.
 The idea of the mosaic belonged to Sadig Murtuzayev, and it was made by the Aghdam artist-designer Zakir Rustamov.
 The panel was assembled using special colored stones.

-On 25 November 1983, the museum received its first visitors.
-The mill, which housed the Museum of Bread, was built by Muhammed Garayev, a representative of a well-known family in the Aghdam district at the end of the 19th century.
-The museum was protected by state as a local cultural monument.
-The complex also included a caravanserai.
-In the Soviet occupation, the caravanserai on the territory of the so-called "Mill Yard" ("Dəyirman həyəti") was adapted for housing and leased to the local residents.
-In 1987, the mill was fully operational.
-The work on the museum's design was carried out by a group led by an employee of the Artistic Design Department of the Ministry of Culture, Eduard Krupkin.
-The delegation was chaired by the head of the Department of Museums, Sariya Ismayilova.